ddmitov/perl-executing-browser/README.md

 Perl Executing Browser (PEB) is a Qt4/5 WebKit browser
 capable of executing Perl scripts locally without a webserver,
 providing them with a nice HTML4/5 interface for both input and output and
-using CGI protocol GET and POST methods for communication between GUI and scripts.
+using CGI protocol GET and POST methods for communication with the scripts.

 Perl Executing Browser has the following design objectives:
 * 1. Easy to set up and adapt HTML/CSS/JavaScript GUI for